ANFAIA/web/README.md

 ## Description

-ANFAIA is a non-profit organization dedicated to driving progress with Artificial Intelligence across multiple areas: culture, art, health, robotics, and environmental sustainability.
-This website showcases the association's initiatives, including the ANFAIA Summer Scholarship program.
+ANFAIA is a non-profit organization dedicated to driving progress with Artificial Intelligence across multiple areas: culture, art, health, automatization, robotics, and environmental sustainability.
+This website showcases the association's initiatives.

 ## Technologies Used